jwstegemann/fritz2-docs/Components.md

 }
 ```

-This function gives you a `Tag`.
-Use it for example to map the values of a `Flow` and bind it in another component's render-context:
+This function gives you a `Tag` which has multiple purposes, such as mapping the values of a `Flow` and binding it in another component's render-context:

 ```kotlin
 render {